 This doesn’t mean censorship or lack of debate.
 The response to speech or ideas you don’t like is more speech and more ideas, not silencing those with whom you disagree.
 Historians are always evaluating historical figures and events as new materials are discovered about them, and new discussions about these individuals and events should be encouraged.

-Americans of every race, color, creed, and age should take pride in their country.
+Americans of every race, color, creed, age, and political persuasion should take pride in their country.
 Far too many have sacrificed far too much to make America the place where billions of people worldwide yearn to be.
-It will take responsible educators, public policymakers, parents, and families to make this happen.
-All of us need to stand up and call out agenda-driven education and demand that a balanced perspective be taught to our young people.
+Responsible educators, public policymakers, parents, and families will make this happen.
+We all need to stand up and call out agenda-driven education and demand that a balanced perspective be taught to our young people.
 Parents need to take an interest in what their children are learning and should not be afraid to challenge educational providers who are not following this standard.
 Directing young people to learning materials outside of traditional schooling will often be required.

 Freedom is the most precious of human gifts.
 One only needs to see the joy of those who have escaped tyranny to remind us of this.
-Just look at this link that shows the fall of the Berlin Wall if you need a reminder.
+If you need a reminder, just look at this link showing the fall of the Berlin Wall.

 From the founding generation to the current generation, Americans have tried to remind their fellow citizens of the need to protect their God-given liberties.
 Freedom is a value that constantly needs to be taught and protected.
 If it isn’t, it will quickly fade away.